cgrates/cgrates/docs/tutorial.rst

 Credit
 	The amount of the available credit for prepaid or the total cost for postpaid.
 SmsCredit
-	The number of avaliable free SMS.
+	The number of available free SMS.
 Traffic
-	The amount of available free internet traffic.
+	The amount of available free Internet traffic.
 VolumeDiscountSeconds
 	The accumulated number of placed call seconds to be used for volume discounts.
 ReceivedCallSeconds